cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 | link.scorchHeight | 'linkedToSurfaceFire' or 'standAlone' |
 | link.treeMortality | 'linkedToScorchHeight' |

-These flow through the DAg as follows:
+These flow through the DAG as follows:
 <!-- language: lang-none -->
                                  /------------------/
                                  /Surface Fire Model/